marczaku/212-cpp-game-programming/README.md

 - 2+ Screenshots
 - 1+ Video
 - Description of the Game in the Readme
+- Upload a Build of the Game

 ## Excellent Criteria
 - The Code uses at least 2 Design Patterns
-- The Code uses C++ Features such as
+- The Code makes use of advanced C++ Features such as
   - runtime polymorphism
   - compile-time polymorphism
+  - concepts
   - function pointers
   - collections